SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/IDP/Advanced_configuration/Implementing the Configuration Backup script.md

 ### Backup by exchanging file locations

 Instead of supplying the contents of a backup file to IDP, the script can supply a path to a file location.
 In this case, IDP  will copy the file from that location to the archive.
-This location can be on a DMA in the cluster or on a separate server, as long as it can be accessed with the credentials configured in **File Transfer Credentials** on the *Admin > Network Shares* tab of the IDP app.
+This location can be on a DMA in the cluster or on a separate server, as long as it can be accessed with the credentials configured in **File Transfer Credentials** on the *Admin* > *Configuration* > *Network Shares* page of the IDP app.

 This setup can be used when the device can be triggered to copy its configuration to a server itself (e.g. using a copy command) and then expose the server location in a way that DataMiner IDP can access it.